220usamaahmed/FileSystemEmulator/README.md

 Largest Used Block ID: 12

---- End of Descriptor Block ---
+--- End of Descriptor File ---
 ```

 This descriptor shows us the files and directories we have (directories don't have have blocks assigned to them, they are essentially just meta-data).
 The dead block IDs array tells us that block 1, 7 and 9 are available for use.
 We can also see that the largest block used so far is 12.
 In case we run out of dead blocks we will use block 13 for the next file.